A Summer Place (film): Production

-Some exterior and interior scenes involving Ken and Sylvia's beach house were filmed at Frank Lloyd Wright's Mrs. Clinton Walker House, built in 1948.
+Some exterior and interior scenes involving Ken and Sylvia's beach house were filmed at the Mrs. Clinton Walker House at Carmel-by-the-Sea, designed by Frank Lloyd Wright and built in 1948.
 In the film, Sylvia tells Molly that Wright designed the house, ostensibly located on the East Coast near the movie's "Pine Island" location (since Molly and Johnny drive from Pine Island to the house after being sent away by the justice of the peace).
-Also the house is depicted as if it has a lower level at the same level as the beach.
-In reality, Walker House is located on the other side of the American continent; on Scenic Road on Carmel Bay in Carmel-by-the-Sea, California, and it has only one level.
+Though the house is depicted as if it has a lower floor at beach level, in reality the single-story home sits on ledge rock above the tide line.
 Additional scenes were filmed at the Honeymoon Cottage located at Mission Ranch in Carmel.

+Located just outside downtown Pacific Grove, the 1895 LaPorte Mansion served as the filming location for the Pine Island Inn.
+In 2023, a fire destroyed the historic building.